forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 ![test](./Screen Shot 2019-03-26 at 9.16.52 AM.png)

 But, will school land you a job?
 Will it prepare you and make you qualified for that job?
 Well the answer...maybe 😅.
 It really depends on you and your ability to sell yourself in an interview.
 Not in an arrogant "I'm so smart and can fix all the things" sell yourself way but, a confident and **good attitude** towards challenges way.
-You can learn and be the top of your class in you tech school, finish all the assignments early,be the teacher's pet and never get a job if your attitude stinks.
+You can learn and be the top of your class in your tech school, finish all the assignments early, be the teacher's pet and never get a job if your attitude stinks.
 Just because the job says minimum 2 years experience **(which almost all of them do)** doesn't mean the shop won't take a chance on a guy just out of school who was a pleasure to interview and had a great attitude.
 Having been on both sides of the interview table I can tell you *experience means more than school but, attitude trumps both!* Having a great attitude can make all the difference.

 **It is not our abilities that show what we truly are… it is our choices. – Dumbledore**